AhmadiShiva/ECE-9609_Introduction-to-Hack-Assignments/RAT: Remote Access Trojan.md

 ## *Can RATs Be Useful?*
 Although most RATs are malicious, there are some useful RATs.
-Programs like TeamViewer are valuable Rats used to remotely control systems over the Internet and to transfer files and support systems.
+Programs like **TeamViewer** are valuable RATs used to remotely control systems over the Internet and to transfer files and support systems.
 When there is a technical problem with any of the computers at workplaces, the corporate IT guys may use a RAT to gain access to the computer and resolve the issue.

 ## *RAT Attack Procedure*
 "RAT is a malware program that includes **a back door for administrative control** over the target computer"[[1]](https://www.techtarget.com/searchsecurity/definition/RAT-remote-access-Trojan).
 A backdoor is a way to get access to a computer system or encrypted data by circumventing the system's normal security measures.
 Email attachments, USB memory, and file bundles are all common ways for RAT to get into a system.
 RATs are typically delivered as an email attachment or downloaded **invisibly** with a user-requested program, such as a game or any other popular application.
 Once the host system has been infiltrated, the intruder can use it to spread RATs to other computers that are vulnerable, forming a botnet[[1]](https://www.techtarget.com/searchsecurity/definition/RAT-remote-access-Trojan).